1. Purpose of this privacy notice

 2. Who we are

-We are Outward, a care and support provider, registered in England and Wales under company number 215434 and with our registered office at 4 Daneland Walk, Hale Village, London, N17 9FE.
-We are the part of the Newlon Group and our normal activities can be summarised as:
+Outward is a care and support provider, registered in England and Wales under company number 215434 and with our registered office at 4 Daneland Walk, Hale Village, London, N17 9FE.
+We are part of the Newlon Group and our normal activities can be summarised as:

-• Providing care and support for adults with learning difficulties, including those with complex needs
+- Providing care and support for adults with learning disabilities, including those with complex needs

-• Managing Nutley Edge, our rural retreat providing holiday accommodation, including supported activity breaks for people with learning
+- Managing Nutley Edge, our rural retreat providing holiday accommodation, including supported activity breaks for people with learning difficulties

 Outward is a ‘data controller’.
 This means that we are responsible for deciding how we hold and use personal information.